slimtoolkit/slim/README.md

 Latest version: 1.26.1 (11/28/2019)

-Now you can run `docker-slim` in containers and you get more convinient reporting defaults.
+Now you can run `docker-slim` in containers and you get more convenient reporting defaults.
 For more info about the latest release see the [`CHANGELOG`](CHANGELOG.md).

 ## INSTALLATION